Cubs eliminated, then fall to Pirates for 8th straight loss

 Ian Happ homered and drove in both Cubs runs.

-Both starters, the Cubs' Jon Lester and Pirates rookie Dario Agrazal, pitched six innings and allowed two runs.
+Both starters, Lester and Pirates rookie Dario Agrazal, pitched six innings and allowed two runs.

 Happ's homer leading off the seventh pulled the Cubs into a 2-2 tie and chased Agrazal.